James4Ever0/notes/lazero search engine update logic.md

 ---
 title: lazero search engine update logic
 created: '2022-12-13T18:09:13.126Z'
-modified: '2022-12-13T18:09:15.301Z'
+modified: '2022-12-13T18:20:38.808Z'
 ---

 # lazero search engine update logic

-the update process shall be atomic. when the update is successful, there should be a file created under index directory. always check the newest index first.
+the update process shall be atomic. when the update is successful, there should be a file created under index directory. always check the newest index first. cleanup unusable/incompatible indexs.

 if there's no previous compatible index present, make index from group up, clean up incompatible index if necessary. if previous compatible index is found, decompose it into small groups, waiting for merge and update.